silene/remake/README.md

 - If a rule script calls <b>remake</b>, the current working directory should be the directory containing <b>Remakefile</b> (or the working directory from the original <b>remake</b> if it was called with option <b>-f</b>).
+- As with <b>make</b>, variables passed on the command line should keep the same values, to ensure deterministic builds.
 - Some cases of ill-formed rules are not caught by <b>remake</b> and can thus lead to unpredictable behaviors.